 Mexican petunias can be kept in pots, which is an ideal option for those living in areas with cold winters since the plant can be moved.
 However, because of its rapid growth rate, Mexican petunias will need to be repotted often.
 To do this, choose a pot that is at least 2 inches larger than its current pot.
 Gently dislodge the plant from its pot and set it into the new pot.
 Fill the pot with well-draining, fertile soil and bury the root system to the same depth it was before.
 Water thoroughly.

 When grown in warm climates with mild winters, Mexican petunias do not require extra winter care.
-Simply cut back on watering, only giving water once the soil is dried out.
-If cold temperatures are threatening your area, it is best to move Mexican petunias indoors as they cannot handle cold temperatures.
+Simply cut back on watering, only when the soil is dried out.
+If cold temperatures are threatening your area, it is best to move Mexican petunias indoors because they cannot handle cold temperatures.

 How to Get Mexican Petunias to Bloom